fire-helper/slides/csi106_1/transcript.md

 ("GIMP" slide)

-But of course, free software means mostly unpaid, thankless work.
-And there isn't always alternatives to non-free software.
+There isn't always alternatives to non-free software.

-GIMP is often mentioned as a libre alternative to Photoshop, but that really isn't the case in reality.
+(For example, ) GIMP is often mentioned as a libre alternative to Photoshop, but that really isn't the case in reality.

 The PSD file format that Photoshop uses is non-free, closed, owned by Adobe only.